Anil-Kumar09/fastapi-recipes/README.md

 ---

-simple snippets for accessing different parts of an HTTP request in FastAPI.
+Simple snippets for accessing different parts of an HTTP request in FastAPI.

 Setup Include these imports for all examples: